|

 buy off

-purpose The land developer tried to buy off the politician but he was
+The land developer tried to buy off the politician but he was not successful.

 buy out

-something The company was bought out by another large company in the
+The company was bought out by another large company in the textile industry.

 by a long shot